icYFTL/CEnchant1337/README.md

 # CEnchant1337
-Plugin to enhance items to 1337 level for cuberite
+Plugin for items enhancing to 1337 level for cuberite

 Enchant your items to 1337 level.
 Analog of `Tim the enchanter`.